11 Best Van Generators For Boondocking

 ❌ Fewer watts

-What To Look For in a Camper Van Generator
+What To Look For In A Camper Van Generator

 There are several things to look for in a camper van generator.
 The best option will depend on how you plan to use your van generator, so I’ve explained the considerations below.

-Fuel and Efficiency
+Fuel And Efficiency

-Efficiency of standard generators is based on how many gallons per hour they consume.
-It’s important to pay attention to the load rating when comparing efficiency.
+When comparing the efficiency of different van generators it’s important to pay attention to the load rating listed by the manufacturer.
+Load ratings must be equal in order to truly compare efficiency.
 Most manufacturers provide the efficiency at 25% load (meaning the van generator is operating at 25% of its potential capacity).

-Size and Weight
+Size And Weight

 Noise Levels